tarwn/lessthandot-hugo/blogs/content/posts/2010-11-09-a-first-look-at-sequences-in-sql-server.md

   - sql server denali

 ---
 People have been asking for sequences for a very long time and now finally it is included with SQL Server Denali CTP 1.
-You don&#8217;t have to muck around with an identity table that you share across many tables anymore.
+You don't have to muck around with an identity table that you share across many tables anymore.

 A simple sequence will look like this